 The biggest indication of a car’s AC not working correctly is that it does not do what it is supposed to, i.e., it does not cool the car down.
 If you are not getting cooling even at the lowest temperature settings of the car’s climate control, your AC needs recharging.

 However, a choked cabin air filter can also be a cause of lost cooling.
 Before you go on to charge the AC, it would be a good idea to check the cabin filter.

 The AC clutch we explained above has a safety feature built-in.
 It does not engage when the refrigerant pressure in the AC pipes is below the safe level.
 This is because running the AC with low refrigerant pressure can destroy the compressor.

-To check for this, open the hood of your car, start it, and ask someone to turn the AC on.
-If you notice a change in the sound of the engine and hear a click the clutch is engaging.
+To check for this, open the hood of your car, start the car, and ask someone to turn the AC on.
+If you notice a change in the sound of the engine and hear a click, the clutch is engaging.
 If you don’t, the clutch is not working.
 In that case, you need to charge your AC.

 The clutch can sometimes not engage due to a faulty refrigerant pressure sensor.
 To check for this, locate the sensor on the refrigerant line.
 Take the wires off of it and close the circuit.
 If the AC starts cooling, it does not need a recharge.

 However, if the AC does not cause cooling even by doing this, do not run it for more than a minute as the compressor can be destroyed when run without gas.

 3. Signs of Leakage